Thayer-ENGS108/Assignment_BaseTemplate_Fall2022/README.md

 # ENGS 108 Fall 2022 Assignment {NUMBER} Template Repository
-Included in this repository is the Assignment 1 notebook.
+Included in this repository is the Assignment {NUMBER} notebook.
 It provides a skeleton for your coding assignment so that hopefully concepts are enforced over debugging.
 Although these assignments have been curated throughout the years, this delivery format is experimental, so if anything doesn't work as it should please let the TAs know as soon as possible.

 # Getting Setup

 This semester we will be using Github Classroom to host datasets and assignment template notebooks and Google Colab to run all of our code.
 The process for getting setup is pretty straightforward and you will be aided considerably if you install the following tools:
 1. You have already accepted the assignment invite so now you are in your own private repository.
-1. You will see a file called *Assignment_1_Fall2022_template.ipynb*, click on it!
+1. You will see a file called *Assignment_{NUMBER}_Fall2022_template.ipynb*, click on it!
 1. Then click on the button to "Open in Google Colab."
-1. **Important:** Then click Save a copy in Drive and rename it something different like: *submission_assignment1.ipynb* (This will make it easier for us to find later).
+1. **Important:** Then click Save a copy in Drive and rename it something different like: *submission_assignment_{NUMBER}.ipynb* (This will make it easier for us to find later).
 1. This will open up a new notebook and save a copy to MyDrive/Colab Notebooks.
 You can check the location by going to File > Locate in Drive.
 1. Now you have a copy of the skeleton in your Colab Notebook folder, seperated from your Git Repo.
 1. **This is important in case I have to update a skeleton for some reason it won't accidently overwrite work that you have already done.**